Visitor's Guide To the Museum of Fine Arts, Montreal's Cultural Heart

-The Musée des Beaux Arts, or Montreal Museum of Fine Arts, is the oldest museum in Canada and the cultural heart of Montreal.
+Here's my guide to visiting the Musée des Beaux Arts, or Montreal Museum of Fine Arts.
+The museum is the oldest museum in Canada and the cultural heart of Montreal.
 It's an extraordinary art complex, unexpectedly avant garde for a fine arts museum, and a must see site in Montreal.
 I loved it!

 The expansive museum is housed in five separate pavilions, connected by underground passageways.
 It attracts over 1 million visitors each year.
 And it boasts an encyclopedic permanent collection of exquisite art from old masters to contemporary art.